xebialabs/devops-as-code-workshop/README.md

 * How to import and run a pipeline with XL Release
 * How to export XL YAML files to learn about the syntax

-**N.B.**: This workshop builds on the first workshop.
-Exercises 6 and 7 are really new, but the content of the other exercises was changed slightly.
-If you've done the first workshop, just quickly go through the first exercises to get your repository up to speed.
-But you might want to skip actually running the deployments or releases to be faster

 ## Prerequisites

 You'll need to have Docker installed on your machine before you begin: